atmtools/arts/doc/arts/guide.user.surface_field.rst

 The surface field holds a collection of surface field data, :class:`~pyarts.arts.SurfaceData`, that can be accessed and modified through a :class:`dict`-like interface.
-An surface field has an ellipsoid, :attr:`~pyarts.arts.SurfaceField.ellipsoid`, which defines the basic shape of the planet it represents.
+A surface field has an ellipsoid, :attr:`~pyarts.arts.SurfaceField.ellipsoid`, which defines the basic shape of the planet it represents.
-It may contains an elevation field that modifies the shape of the surface.
+It may contain an elevation field that modifies the shape of the surface.
 It is often accompanied by an atmospheric field that defines the state of the surface above the surface.
 See :ref:`Sec surface Field` for more details on the atmospheric field.
 The surface field can be called as if it were a function taking latitude and longitude